joshinordee/nba_game_prediction/README.md

 > If your IDE doesn't list the `venv` kernel, point it at
 > `venv/bin/python` inside the project folder directly.

-The dataset (`team_traditional.csv`) is included in the repo, so no additional downloads are required.
+The dataset (`data/team_traditional.csv`) is included in the repo, so no additional downloads are required.